bcht201/ComparisonTechnology/README.md

 - Mock JSON response with prices to see if sorting works
 - Check number of results being rendered

+Sorting:
+- Go through each price of array item, compare with rest of the array and sort into price order with the index for that listing
+- Render results list based on this array of indexes sorted by price

 Additional task approach:
 - Payment method